S. Korea Conducts Dokdo Defense Drill, Japan Protests

-The South Korean military has carried out a biannual military exercise around its easternmost islets of Dokdo.
+The South Korean military on Tuesday carried out a biannual military exercise around its easternmost islets of Dokdo.

-According to a government source on Tuesday, the combined forces of South Korean Navy, Air Force and the Coast Guard staged the East Sea Territory Protection Exercise earlier in the day.
+According to a government source, the combined forces of South Korean Navy, Air Force and the Coast Guard staged the East Sea Territory Protection Exercise on Tuesday.
 The drill did not include the involvement of its Marine Corps.

 While a training exercise in the second half of last year was scaled down due to weather and the COVID-19 pandemic, this year's exercise was conducted on a scale similar to previous years, the source said.
 No landing drill, however, took place on Tuesday.